HaoQiXinCurious/hello-world/docs/CONTRIBUTING.md

-I am the only one who can and will participate in this project
+I am the only one who can and willing to participate in this project